The best gaming routers 2024: top routers for gamers

 -

-Gamers looking to get an edge up on the competition would do well to get a router that can keep up with their internet needs.
-That means getting something with high enough speeds and throughput, a stable connection and features like QoS to keep that online arena shooter prioritized in the network’s bandwidth.
+Gamers looking to get an edge on the competition would do well to get a router that can keep up with their internet needs.
+That means a router with high enough speeds and throughput, a stable connection and features like QoS to keep that online arena shooter prioritized in the network’s bandwidth.

 In our experience, the TP-Link Archer GX90 does all that.
-It offers three bands, including a dedicated 4.8GBps “gaming band,” and all three are speedy and rock solid in our testing.
-Wi-Fi 6 support is on hand even though most computers and devices have yet to adopt it.
-It even has other useful features such as OneMesh support that lets you connect it with other routers with the same feature for a mesh-type router system.
+It’s a Wi-Fi 6 router that offers three bands, including a dedicated 4.8Gbps “gaming band,” and all three were speedy and rock solid in our testing.
+It even has other useful features such as OneMesh support that lets you connect it to other routers with the same feature for a mesh-type router system.

 Read the full TP-Link Archer GX90 review